Francisco Macías Nguema: Early career

-In 1964, Macías Nguema was named deputy prime minister of the autonomous transition government.
+In 1964, Macías Nguema was named deputy prime minister of the autonomous transition government established the prior year.
 Around this time, Macías Nguema himself came to fear that he was mentally unstable.
 Before the 1968 Spanish Guinean general election, aged 44, he travelled to Madrid, where he was treated at the Ruben clinic.
-Despite these concerns, Macías Nguema ran for president of the soon-to-be independent country against Prime Minister Bonifacio Ondó Edu on a strongly nationalist platform in 1968.
+Despite these concerns, Macías Nguema ran for president of the soon-to-be independent country against Prime Minister Bonifacio Ondó Edú on a strongly nationalist platform in 1968.

 He employed a Spanish lawyer to write his texts, providing him with a coherent agenda, and made various promises to improve his popularity.
 He would point at European-owned houses and ask the crowds if they wanted to own the place; when they responded positively, he stated that he would give them to the listeners if they voted for him.
 However, Macías Nguema was easily distracted from his speeches, and often made "chaotic public appearances".
 His bouts of erratic behavior were generally believed to be the sign of a "fearless" and "charming" leader.

-In what has been the only free election held in the country to date, he defeated Ondó Edu in the runoff and was sworn in as president on 12 October.
+In what has been the only free election held in the country to date, he defeated Ondó Edú in the runoff and was sworn in as president on 12 October.
+During his time as president-elect, he was awarded the Collar of the Order of Civil Merit.
+He was also made Commander of the Civil Order of Africa for his service during the colonial administration.
+By this point he had also distanced himself from Catholicism, becoming outwardly critical of the Church.